xpack/xmake-js/README.md

 ## Note

-The `xmake` tool will be available soon.
+The `xmake` tool is currently under development, and the specifications may change.